fabric-testbed/teaching-materials/assignments/RTT and Window Size on TCP/README.md

 - To successfully run this notebook you need to run the code blocks first (*Setup Experiment*) and then run the experiment (*Run Experiment*):
 	- Setup Experiment: This is the setup, run the provided Codeblocks to setup the network and to provide the correct addresses to each node.
     - Run Experiment: This is the Experiment, To complete this section just follow the provided instructions to understand the 5 sections: Adjusting the MTU, Adding and removing delay, and Adjusting TCP window size.

-### Assignment Notebook
     - In this Assignment you will run different alterations of the same experiment with different window and RTT sizes, then you will make inferences based on the figures created, after you will answer some questions.
 Lastly you will delete the slice to clear resources you used.
     - **Notes:** In the case the slice fails to delete please examine the experiment tab on the fabric portal and delete the corresponding slice if it was not already deleted

 ## Additional Information
 - FABRIC Learn Website: If you encounter problems,questions, or suggestions, please navigate to the FABRIC Knowledge Base at https://learn.fabric-testbed.net/